Alano Espanol Dog Breed

 These are large sized, muscular dogs with thick skin especially within the neck region.
 The shoulders and back legs are strong with large paws.
 Spanish Bulldogs have large heads, short muzzles, and large black noses.
 The ears are often cropped but if left uncropped will be medium sized and fold towards the face.
 Members of this breed have a short thick coat that frequently includes some shade of brindle.
 The face displays some wrinkles and may be black masked.

-Alano Espanol Coloring
+Alano Espanol Colors

 Alano Espanol Temperament